uber-go/fx/README.md

 ## Status

-Like, way pre ALPHA.
+Pre-ALPHA.
 API Changes are **highly likely**.

 ## Abstract

 This framework is a flexible, modularized basis for building robust and performant services at Uber with the minimum amount of developer code.

-## Concepts

-Here is an overview of the main components of the framework

 ## Service Model

-A service a container for a set of **modules**, controlling their lifecycle.
-A service can have any number of modules that are responsible for a specific type of functionality, such as a Kafka message ingestion, exposing an HTTP server, or a set of RPC service endpoints.
+A service is a container for a set of **modules**, controlling their lifecycle.
+Service can have any number of modules that are responsible for a specific type of functionality, such as a Kafka message ingestion, exposing an HTTP server, or a set of RPC service endpoints.